tavisca-alimaye/SceptrDocumentation/README.md

 SceptrDocumentation
 ===================
-Latest version of app is on the branch Sceptr-doc-second-version
+Latest version of app is on the branch sceptr-doc-second-version